How To Move A Shed

 Step 7: Put the shed back together

-Once the shed is in its new location, you can put the shed back together.
+Once the shed is in its new location, you can start to put the shed back together.
 This includes disassembling frames and sheets prior to assembly.

 Step 8: Connect Walls and Drainage Channels